 The program that came on was a dreadful call-in strip show from the UK.
 It featured comatose young women with bad skin gyrating in their underwear while callers suggested lewd acts.

 "You're witnessing the fall of the British Empire, Sean."

 Billy managed a faint smile, the first one I'd seen.
 He relaxed a little as he sat in the overstuffed Ikea chair.
 As I was opening the wine I wondered if four bottles would be enough.

 "OK, I'm free, you've got my undivided attention—a luxury in this age.
 I see that you are still lugging around a laptop."
-He spoke to me the same way he used to when he thought I wasn't being quick enough on the uptake."
+He spoke to me the same way that he used to when he thought I wasn't being quick enough on the uptake."

-"I'm not ready to commit everything to the cloud just yet.
-I've got an iPhone, too."
+"I'm not ready to commit everything to the cloud just yet."

 We lifted our glasses.